maramalshalhoub/array-practice-1/README.md

 #### Instructions:
 * In `main.js`, define the functions listed below and test that it works by running it against `helper.test(yourFunction(), yourExpectedValue)`.
 To run the test, run `node main.js` in your terminal
-* As opposed to manually checking the output every time you run the function, we've written a helper method (`helper.test()`) to help you check whether your code produces the expected output.
-* For each function, add 1-2 more test cases to confirm that your function really works.

 #### Exercises: